Last year, I knew I wanted to transition to a virtual business line instead of giving customers my personal phone number.

 You can also see when they’re purchasing from you, how they’re using your SaaS tool, what support or customer service tickets are filed, and how they’re engaging with your content (emails and site visits included) even after they convert to become customers.

 This is invaluable, allowing you to optimize every single part of the customer journey, including your marketing funnels, your sales pitches, your offers, and more.
 And when you want to accelerate revenue and business growth, this is a necessity.
 You can even use this data with lead scoring tools like Breadcrumbs to identify and better target potential high-value leads.

 Dive Deep Into Your Target Audiences

 It’s easy for different departments to end up with fragmented views of your customers.
-Google Analytics, social media, and your CRM may all have varying information about who your audience members are, and they may vary from your buyer personas.
+Google Analytics, social media, and your CRM may all have varying information about who your audience members are, and they may vary from your ideal customer profiles.

 As all of this information is streamlined and aggregated into a single place, however, you get a much clearer look at who your most high-value audiences really are.
 This can be crucial to help you determine who you want to be targeting moving forward, allowing you to optimize your campaigns and the customer journey further.